What is hamon

 Katana hamon patterns

-The katana hamon is characterized by a wide variety of patterns, from straight lines to wavy lines to complex geometric patterns.
-Each pattern has its own name and can be used to identify the swordsmith who created it.
+The katana hamon embodies an eclectic array of patterns, from simplistic straight lines to undulating waves, and even to intricate geometric designs.
+The hamon visual effect can extend to the tip of the sword, which is called "boshi".
+Each unique pattern carries a distinct name and can potentially reveal the identity of the master swordsmith who breathed life into it.
 Some of the most common katana hamon patterns include:

 - Straight: This is the simplest and most common type of hamon.
 The blade is evenly hardened throughout, resulting in a straight hamon line running along the edge.